 Twink: the act of equipping a lower level character with items that it will not normally be able to find until in higher difficulties with the intent of making the character perform at a higher level than intended.
 Rewards for "twinking" include faster clear time for quests, faster net experience gains, and faster rate of defeating monsters.
 See: 'Alt.'

-UFO Beam a nickname for the crusader’s “Heaven’s Fury” skill, which resembles a giant beam fired down from the sky.
+UFO Beam: a nickname for the crusader’s “Heaven’s Fury” skill, which resembles a giant beam fired down from the sky.
+The term was initially coined during Reaper of Souls' beta phase.
 Sometimes called "God Beam."

 Unbuffed: stands for a character's base statistics without relying on any effects from auras or self-cast abiltiies or passive abilities.
 See: 'Buffed.'